-Because of its close proximity to the Rose City Vancouver is popular with people who want to maximise their earnings by living in Washington and shopping in Oregon, taking advantage of Oregon’s lack of a sales tax while still benefitting from Washington’s absent income tax.
+Because of its close proximity to the Rose City, Vancouver is popular with people who want to maximize their earnings by living in Washington and shopping in Oregon, taking advantage of Oregon’s lack of a sales tax while still benefiting from Washington’s lack of a state income tax.

 Nearby Esther Short Park, first dedicated in 1855, is the oldest public park in Washington.
-Central neighborhoods like Meadow Homes, Vancouver Heights and Ogden all contain the usual suburban mix of parks, small businesses and plentiful housing as well as ready access to the expansive Vancouver Mall just north of SR 500.
+Central neighborhoods like Meadow Homes, Vancouver Heights, and Ogden all contain the usual suburban mix of parks, small businesses, and plentiful housing as well as ready access to the expansive Vancouver Mall just north of State Route 500.

-Far removed from the city’s major industry and downtown developments, communities on Vancouver’s east side were built progressively later than their west side counterparts.
-Instead of the older west side’s city-style street grids you’ll find winding roads, cul-de-sacs, an assortment of architectural styles and the occasional shopping center.
+Far removed from the city’s major industry and downtown developments, communities on Vancouver’s east side were built progressively later than their west-side counterparts.
+Instead of the older west side’s city-style street grids, you’ll find winding roads, cul-de-sacs, an assortment of architectural styles, and the occasional shopping center.